-'''

->sort agent {sort by agent}

->duplicate none keys

->output agents {create roster of agents}
+>sort agent >duplicate none keys {sort by agent} >output agents {create roster of agents}

-'''

 The Keys Num option determines the level at which Suprtool compares sort keys.
 This option controls which duplicate records get included in (or excluded from) the output file.